About the degree programme

 To obtain a Foundation Year 1 post, you will need to apply during the final year of your undergraduate programme.
 You should do this through the UK Foundation Programme Office selection scheme, which allocates posts to graduates on a competitive basis.

-So far, all suitably qualified UK graduates from Edinburgh have found a place on the Foundation Year 1 programme but this cannot be guaranteed in all instances, such as if there were to be an increased number of competitive applications from non-UK graduates.
+So far, all suitably qualified UK graduates from Edinburgh have found a place on the Foundation Year 1 programme, but this cannot be guaranteed in all instances, such as if there were to be an increased number of competitive applications from non-UK graduates.

 The Foundation Year 1 programme usually takes 12 months to complete.
 On completion, you will be awarded a Certificate of Experience.